-Applying the Internet of Things to manufacturing 8 IoT use cases to boost ROI Introduction Manufacturers are under increasing pressure to optimize profits and efficiencies while simultaneously reducing costs - a daunting challenge.
+Introduction Manufacturers are under increasing pressure to optimize profits and efficiencies while simultaneously reducing costs - a daunting challenge.
 However, the emergence of digitalization and its associated technologies is making this feat possible for the manufacturing industry.
 Specifically, the market has seen the convergence of information technology (IT) and operational technology (OT) due to advances and synergies between the respective areas.
 This has resulted in the industrial Internet of Things (IoT), which is a solution that collects and centralizes mass amounts of machine data gathered from industrial environments.
-Applications built on these IoT solutions collect, analyze and enable you to quickly act on the data to fundamentally boost operational efficiency and production.
+Applications built on these IoT platforms collect, analyze and enable you to quickly act on the data to fundamentally boost operational efficiency and production.
 The IoT has already gained traction within countless industries, including food and beverage, oil and gas, healthcare, automotive and more.
+For machine builders, it is quickly becoming a business imperative.
 According to an IDG and Siemens IoT survey, 53 percent of companies have started an IoT initiative.
 To keep pace with leaders in the industry, you need to start acting now.
 But how?

 The Forrester report, "Internet-Of-Things Heat Map 2018: Prioritize IoT Use Cases Based On Value To Your Company Operations," details the optimal IoT use cases for a wide range of industries.
-Combining the information in the Forrester report, along with Siemens' domain knowledge and hands-on expertise with the industial IoT, this ebook takes a logical look into how the IoT can best be applied for manufacturers.

-"Arguably the biggest driver of productivity and growth in the next decade, the Industrial Internet of Things will accelerate the reinvention of sectors that account for almost two-thirds of world output."
-"Winning with the Industrial Internet of Things" Accenture, February 2017

-Eight IoT use cases

-This section details common IoT use cases that businesses implement to add the most value and returnon-investment (ROI) to their operations.
+Combining the information in the Forrester report, along with Siemens' domain knowledge and hands-on expertise with the industial IoT, this ebook takes a logical look into how the IoT can best be applied for machine builders and original equipment manufacturers (OEMs).
+SIEMENS Ingenuity for life "Arguably the biggest driver of productivity and growth in the next decade, the Industrial Internet of Things will accelerate the reinvention of sectors that account for almost two-thirds of world output."
+"Winning with the Industrial Internet of Things" Accenture, February 2017 Eight IoT use cases for machine builders This section details the top use cases machine builders and OEMs can implement to add the most value and return-on-investment (ROI) to their business.
 Digitalization and the industrial IoT can be resource heavy as implementation gets under way, so it is often best to go after the lowest-hanging fruit and then scale up.
 The following use cases begin with the foundational implementations, but then each builds on the other to drive more and more value.

-The Siemens Digital Maturity Model

-for manufacturing processes
+The Siemens Digital Maturity Model for manufacturing processes The Siemens Digital Maturity Model is a phased, planned approach to IoT adoption that provides targeted outcomes for organizations on their digitalization journey.

+Digital Twin

+System of Systems

+Asset Management

+Asset Maintenance

+Energy Optimization

 Condition monitoring

-Once your assets are connected and streaming data to a centralized IoT system, you can perform condition monitoring.
+Once your assets are connected and streaming data to a centralized IoT platform, you can perform condition monitoring.
 Condition monitoring allows you to view specific parameters (for example: temperature, vibration and pressure) and key performance indicators (KPIs) to track operating conditions for all connected assets.
 If metrics deviate from normal operating conditions on an asset - indicating an issue - the application will alert users.

 What is the benefit?

-Proactively identify production line issues and start remedial actions prior to asset failure, which reduces unscheduled downtime increase in production is experienced by implementing consistent, accurate condition monitoring.
-(Source: U.S. Department of Energy)
+Proactively identify production line issues and start remedial actions prior to asset failure, which reduces unscheduled downtime